libretro/docs/docs/library/beetle_psx_hw.md

 ### Requirements

-- OpenGL 3.3
+- OpenGL 3.3 for the opengl renderer
-- Vulkan
+- Vulkan for the vulkan renderer

 ## BIOS